 Rob has been a reviewer for numerous international conferences, including ICMC (International Computer Music Conference), NIME (New Instruments for Musical Expression), DHRN (Digital Humanities Research Network), and journals (Organised Sound, Cambridge University Press) and is editor for Interference, a Journal of Audio Cultures.

 He has played, written and produced in a number of bands including the Welsh Hip-Hop collective Tystion with whom he collaborated alongside John Cale on the film A Beautiful Mistake (Film 4), as well as recording three John Peel sessions on BBC Radio 1 and supporting PJ Harvey.
 The band have a chapter devoted to them in Sarah Hill’s book ‘Blerwytirhwng?’
 The Place of Welsh Pop Music (Ashgate 2007).

 Rob has done session work for Super Furry Animals producer Gorwel Owen, songwriter Euros Childs, and Hip-Hop producer Kista.
 He is currently enjoying playing in the Welsh Afro-tropical collective Drymbago, having supported Quantic and Tony Allen.

-He is director of HEARO (Hull Electroacoustic Resonance Orchestra) which is a collective of artists at the University of Hull, dedicated to public presentation and engagement with sonic arts and electronic music, ranging from concert and gig performances, to gallery installations, pubic interventions, talks, and workshops.
+Rob is currently a Senior Lecturer in Music at the University of Hull where he is director of HEARO (Hull Electroacoustic Resonance Orchestra) which is a collective of artists at the University of Hull, dedicated to public presentation and engagement with sonic arts and electronic music, ranging from concert and gig performances, to gallery installations, pubic interventions, talks, and workshops.

 More information and pieces at: www.soundcloud.com/robflute